 Many people, when they think of massage therapy, think of it as a luxury or spa treatment.
 It is a way of pampering yourself.
 While this is true, massage therapy also plays a major role in our fitness and health goals.
 There are many benefits to massage therapy that we may sometimes overlook.

-Faster recovery.
-Whether it is the first time you have ever stepped into a gym or you are an all star athlete there is no doubt that massage can aid in faster recovery and decrease the intensity of delayed onset muscle soreness.
-We all want to be in tip top shape and back to our normal routine as fast as possible but sometimes working out can slow us down in the aftermath.
+Whether it is the first time you have ever stepped into a gym or you are an all star athlete, there is no doubt that massage can aid in faster recovery and decrease the intensity of delayed onset muscle soreness.
+We all want to be in tip top shape and back to our normal routine as fast as possible, but sometimes working out can slow us down in the aftermath.
 Regular massage encourages circulation and healing in our body tissues.
-Depending on how often and how intensely you train or work out will determine how often you would need to keep up with massage.
+How often and how intensely you train or work out will determine how often you would need to keep up with massage.
 Monthly is ideal but it could be needed up to once or week or even before or after every performance.
 Knowing your body and your routine will help you decide what is best for you.

 Much like stretching or foam rolling, massage helps to relax and loosen the skeletal muscles.
 At one point or another we’ve all experienced “trigger points” or “knots” that can cause our body parts to decrease or lose function.
 With regular massage, these trigger points can be released allowing us to return to normal movement.
 In fact, massage also offers passive stretching as part of the protocol.
 When you are feeling particularly tight in an area or just want to work on the flexibility, be sure to mention this and request stretching to your therapist who will be able to assist you.